 One of our tools for helping clients prepare a winning negotiations strategy is the Negotiation Success Range (NSR)™, which identifies the conditions under which both parties will be satisfied.
 And if those conditions satisfy both sides, but our side likes them more than theirs?
 That’s OK: A winning deal is never perfectly even.
 In business, especially when forging long-term relationships, the NSR is critical because the deal should work for both sides, and both sides need to feel like they have won.

 This is easier said than done.
 As an example, during negotiation planning the seller’s price and the buyer’s cost are often crucial factors in the deal.
 In fact, price is often a deal maker or a deal breaker.
-(The impact of price considerations on your deal can be ameliorated with value articulation, which we touched on in this blog post.)
+(The impact of price considerations on your deal can be ameliorated with value articulation.)

 While the NSR example we’ll discuss relates to price, the tool works with any negotiation term that has a range.
 Other examples might include completion dates, resource levels, or royalties based on percentages.
 The list of relevant uses is quite large.